JUMPN (JST) Self Reported Market Cap Hits $1,118.53 Billion

-JUMPN (JST) traded flat against the dollar during the one day period ending at 9:00 AM E.T. on July 5th.
-One JUMPN token can currently be purchased for approximately $11.19 or 0.00056964 BTC on popular exchanges.
-JUMPN has a market capitalization of $1,118.53 billion and approximately $0.26 worth of JUMPN was traded on exchanges in the last 24 hours.
-Over the last week, JUMPN has traded 1.7% higher against the dollar.
+JUMPN (JST) traded flat against the U.S. dollar during the one day period ending at 14:00 PM E.T. on July 11th.
+JUMPN has a total market capitalization of $1,118.53 billion and approximately $0.26 worth of JUMPN was traded on exchanges in the last day.
+During the last week, JUMPN has traded up 1.7% against the U.S. dollar.
+One JUMPN token can now be bought for about $11.19 or 0.00056964 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.